Joe Louis Arena Tribute: Saying goodbye to Red Wings' old barn

 It’s my honor that some of the most passionate Red Wings-centric writers and bloggers took time to contribute to this roundtable farewell to their hockey cathedral.

 Here are George Malik, The Malik Report; Dana Wakiji, Editor for DetroitRedWings.com; Paul Kukla, Kukla’s Korner; J.J.
-From Kansas from Winging It In Motown; and Clark Rasmussen of DetroitHockey.net.
+From Kansas and Kyle M. from Winging It In Motown; and Clark Rasmussen of DetroitHockey.net.
 We thank them for their time and consideration.

 What was your favorite thing about Joe Louis Arena?